GrieferAtWork/deemon/README.md

   - With more emphasis on documentation, deemon now comes shipped with a documentation server accessing via web-browser
     - It should be of note that the documentation server, as well as documentation text processor is written entirely in deemon.
     - Links listed below require that you are running it locally.
-  - A complete overhaul of the builtin `string' (http://localhost:8080/modules/net/deemon/string)
+  - A complete overhaul of the builtin <code>string</code> (http://localhost:8080/modules/deemon/string)
     - Full unicode support all packed together into a single string type
-    - Separation between raw data (http://localhost:8080/modules/net/deemon/bytes) and strings, as well as functionality to decode/encode data and strings
+    - Separation between raw data (http://localhost:8080/modules/deemon/bytes) and strings, as well as functionality to decode/encode data and strings
     - Builtin support for regular expressions
-    - Addition of miscellaneous functions such as <code>indent()</code> or <code>findmatch()</code> to help in situation where the old string type was striggling
+    - Addition of miscellaneous functions such as <code>indent()</code> or <code>findmatch()</code> to help in situation where the old string type was struggling
     - Addition of case-insensitive variants of many functions, such as <code>casefind()</code>
-  - Introduction of a common base class for any sequence-like type http://localhost:8080/modules/net/deemon/sequence
+  - Introduction of a common base class for any sequence-like type http://localhost:8080/modules/deemon/sequence
     - Includes emulation of any kind of sequence operator, as well as a huge set of member functions, including <code>find()</code>, <code>sum()</code>, <code>operator add</code> or comparisons
-    - Also introduce common base classes for set-like, and mapping-like objects
+    - Also introduced are common base classes for set-like, and mapping-like objects
   - Introduction of ASP (Abstract Sequence Proxy)-like objects allows for lazy computation in functions like <code>string.split()</code>, distributing work load across usage and essentially making such functions O(1) when invoked
   - Introduction of default, optional and named arguments for user-functions
     - <code>function foo(a,b = 10,c?)</code>
-    - <code>add(x: 10, y: 20)</code>
+    - <code>foo(42, c: 7); // foo(42,10,7);</code>
-  - Introduction of a same-object / different-object operator <code>===</code> and <code>!==</code>
+  - Introduction of a same-object / different-object operators <code>===</code> and <code>!==</code>
-  - Introduction of a new syntax for constructing super-view <code>foo() as sequence</code>
+  - Introduction of a new syntax for constructing a super-view <code>foo as sequence</code>
   - Introduction of a new syntax for checking if variables or attributes are bound <code>if (x is bound) print x;</code>
   - Introduction of <code>with</code>-statements, useful when dealing with files or synchronization primitives
     - To go alongside, 2 new operator <code>operator enter</code> and <code>operator leave</code> were introduced
-  - Introduction of an interactive excution mode <code>deemon -i</code> where code is executed as it is generated
+  - Introduction of an interactive excution mode <code>deemon -i</code> where code is executed, and results are printed as it is typed by the user
   - Introduction of a <code>deepcopy</code> keyword and operator to go alongside the <code>copy</code> keyword
     - Also includes automatic tracking of recursive objects such as a list containing itself.
   - Added support for raw string literals <code>r"the following are 2 characters: \n"</code>
-  - Overhaul of exception handlers in user-code introducing zero-effort handlers (as opposed to some stack of active handlers)
+  - Overhaul of exception handlers in user-code now introduces zero-effort exception and finally handlers (as opposed to some stack of active handlers)
   - Overhaul of user-classes now require member variables to also be declared, significantly improving runtime performance
   - Lazy compilation of module source files into pre-compiled file caches improves load time significantly
-  - Very powerful peephole optimization of generated bytecode
+  - Extremely powerful peephole optimization of generated bytecode
-  - The bytecode now generated by deemon has grown so powerful that you can actually write code using it (also included is a powerful disassembler)
+  - The bytecode generated by deemon has grown so powerful that you can actually write code using it, or have it be printed back to you by a powerful, builtin disassembler
-    - If you look at it, it really has more in common with that of a CISC architecture, featuring admirable compression rates, while still executing quite fast
+    - If you look at it, it really has more in common with that of a CISC architecture, featuring admirable text compression rates, while still executing assembly as fast as possible
   - Added compiler warnings for various questionable cases (including use of reserved keywords as symbol names)
-  - I took the time to write the entire interpreter in i386 assembly (by hand), providing a significant performance boost on 32-bit intel machines.
+  - I actually took the time to write a copy of the entire interpreter in i386 assembly (by hand), providing a significant performance boost on 32-bit Intel machines.
-  - The builtin <code>int</code> type can have arbitrary precision now, allowing work with a practically infinite number of digits (though I'm not claiming credit for the implementation; only for the integration and new design centered around it)
+  - The builtin <code>int</code> type can have arbitrary precision now, allowing operations with a practically infinite number of digits (though I'm not claiming credit for the implementation; only for the integration and new design centered around it)

 ### Noteworthy changes and fixes
-  - Inplace operators have significantly different operation protocols that regular operators (<code>x += y;</code> is emulated as <code>x = x + y;</code> at runtime when no inplace operator exists)
+  - Inplace operators have significantly changed operation protocols than regular operators (<code>x += y;</code> is emulated as <code>x = x + y;</code> at runtime when no inplace operator exists)
+    - As a result of this, strings and other immutable types will appear as though they can be used in inplace operations, when in actuality they can't.
-  - Clases now require the user to declare member variables (also: I actually implemented a syntax for super-initialization in constructors)
+  - Classes now require the user to declare member variables (also: I actually implemented a syntax for super-initialization in constructors)
   - Introduction of new symbol classes for extern (aka. imported) and global (aka. exported) objects
-    - Global variables are created when defining a symbols without <code>local</code> prefix in the global scope, or explicitly when prefixed with <code>global</code>
+    - Global variables are created when defining a symbols without a <code>local</code> prefix in the global scope, or when explicitly prefixed with <code>global</code>
-    - Global variables can be modified by other modules, or by functions without the need of placing their values inside of a cell
+    - Global variables (symbols) can be modified by other modules or functions without the need of placing their values inside of a cell (as was, and is still required for local variables referenced in inner functions, aka. lambda expressions)
+    - Symbol and module import works the same way it does in python, with the additional that you are free to either write <code>import symbol from module</code> or <code>from module import symbol</code>.
+    - Additionally, anywhere a variable can appear, you can also write <code>foo from bar</code> which will reference a symbol <code>foo</code> from a module <code>bar</code> without you having to explicitly import that symbol beforehand.
-  - The style guidelines now discourage the use of underscores in symbol names (e.g. it's <code>seq.nonempty()</code> instead of <code>seq.non_empty()</code>, which is deprecated)
+  - The style guidelines now discourage the use of underscores in symbol names (e.g. it's <code>seq.nonempty()</code> now, instead of <code>seq.non_empty()</code>, which is deprecated)
   - Builtin types such as <code>list</code> or <code>dict</code> must now be <code>import * from deemon;</code>-ed before they appear as symbols
   - The builtin type <code>set</code> has been renamed to <code>hashset</code>. <code>set from deemon</code> is now the base-class for set-like objects
     - Shouldn't really cause any problems in old code though, because deemon 100+'s <code>set</code>-type has always been broken, and never got fixed